 Manage Test Harnesses

 If you store your model in a configuration management system, consider using external test harnesses.
-External test harnesses enable you to create or change a harness without changing the model file.
-If you plan to share your model often, consider using internal test harnesses to simplify file management.
-Creating or changing an internal test harness changes your model SLX file.
+You can use external test harnesses to create or change a harness without changing the model file.
+If you plan to share your model often, consider using internal test harnesses.
+Creating or changing an internal test harness changes your model SLX or MDL file.
 Both internal and external test harnesses offer the same synchronization, push, rebuild, and badge interface functionality.

 Manage External Test Harnesses

-Harnesses stored externally use a separate SLX file for each harness, and a
+Models with external test harnesses use a separate SLX file for each harness, and an

 harnessInfo.xml file.
 The metadata and the model are linked using

 a unique ID for the model.
-The test harness metadata XML file is created and stored by
+By default, the metadata XML file is created in the same

 Follow these guidelines for external test harnesses:

 Do not delete or make any manual changes to

 harnessInfo.xml file might sever the relationship between the